surniaulula/wpsso/readme.txt

 	* Added a new WpssoMetaItem class in lib/meta-item.php.
 	* Added a new WpssoNoScript class in lib/noscript.php.
 	* Added a new WpssoPinterest class in lib/pinterest.php.
+	* Added a new WpssoSchemaCache class in lib/schema-cache.php.
+	* Added a new WpssoSchemaSingle class in lib/schema-single.php.
-	* Moved itemprop meta tag related code from WpssoSchema to the new WpssoMetaItem class.
+	* Moved itemprop meta tag related code from WpssoSchema to the WpssoMetaItem class.
-	* Moved noscript meta tag related code from WpssoSchema to the new WpssoNoScript class.
+	* Moved noscript meta tag related code from WpssoSchema to the WpssoNoScript class.
-	* Moved pinterest markup related code from WpssoSchema to the new WpssoPinterest class.
+	* Moved pinterest markup related code from WpssoSchema to the WpssoPinterest class.
+	* Moved data caching methods in WpssoSchema to the WpssoSchemaCache class.
+	* Moved add/get_single methods in WpssoSchema to the WpssoSchemaSingle class.
 	* Moved the Schema json arrays for a webpage into a single '@graph' array.

 **Version 4.28.0 (2019/04/13)**